The information contained in these examination policies and procedures covers the following academic issues:

 Postponement requests must be submitted to the Registrar by the deadline stated in each semester's examination material.

 In the event of a conflict between examinations, one examination will be postponed.
 Rescheduled examinations are not administered prior to the published examination date and time.
 A conflict is deemed to exist when a student has examinations that are scheduled for the same time and date; when there are four (4) or fewer hours between the scheduled end of one examination and the scheduled commencement of the next examination that a student must take; or when a student has three examinations scheduled within two consecutive days.
 Two examinations on one day do not necessarily result in a conflict.
-Any student with a conflict must complete an Individual Examination petition (available in the Registrar's Office) in a timely manner to arrange for the postponement of an examination.
+Any student with a conflict must complete a Petition to Reschedule Exam (available in the Registrar's Office) in a timely manner to arrange for the postponement of an examination.
 STUDENTS SHOULD NOT CONTACT OR OTHERWISE DISCUSS POSTPONING AN EXAMINATION WITH THE INSTRUCTOR OR OTHER STUDENTS.

 Illness or emergency circumstances

-In the event that any student is unable to take a scheduled final examination because of illness or other emergency circumstances, it is necessary that the Office of the Registrar (415-422-6778) or the Office of the Assistant Dean (415-422-6304) be contacted prior to the examination and as soon as the situation arises.
+In the event that any student is unable to take a scheduled final examination because of illness or other emergency circumstances, it is necessary that the Office of the Registrar (415-422-6778415-422-6778) or the Office of the Assistant Dean (415-422-6304415-422-6304) be contacted prior to the examination and as soon as the situation arises.
 In the event that circumstances prevent a student from contacting either office prior to the scheduled commencement of the examination, the student must contact the office as soon as practical thereafter.
 Any student who has not contacted the Registrar or the Assistant Dean within 24 hours after the scheduled start of an examination will not, under any circumstance, be permitted to make-up the examination.
+In the event of sudden illness or personal emergency during an in-class examination, notify the proctor immediately.
+The proctor will call a Registrar's staff member, who will assess the situation and will assist you.
 DO NOT CONTACT OR OTHERWISE DISCUSS POSTPONEMENT OF THE EXAMINATION WITH THE INSTRUCTOR OR OTHER STUDENTS.